abdulselam-code/operating-systems-labs/example-04/explanation.md

-# Example – Duplicate a file descriptor and use old/new fds<br>
+# Example-04 – Duplicate a file descriptor and use old/new fds<br>

 ## Purpose<br>
 This program demonstrates duplicating a file descriptor using dup().<br>